hartwigmedical/hmftools/purple/README.md

   - somatic VCF tags are set to fixed values PURPLE_CN: 2, PURPLE_MACN: 1, PURPLE_AF: 0.5, PURPLE_VCN: 1, BIALLELIC: FALSE
   - All TMB fields are set to zero
   - No geneCopyNumber,somatic or sv output is produced
+  - A 'somatic likelihood' is calculated (see somatic enrichment section below)

 Example command: